 - facilitate the intern’s development of techniques and skills within a particular discipline

-With this hands-on approach, you will learn why and how research, scholarly, or creative work is done by assisting facility, post-docs, and graduate students on projects.
+With this hands-on approach, you will learn why and how research, scholarly, or creative work is done by assisting faculty, post-docs, and graduate students on projects.
 You will learn such skills as how to:

 - write library literature reviews